 My small cup of atol de elote ran out around 50th St, so I was thoroughly chilled (especially my foot) by the time I made it to La Flor.
 Though they advertise themselves as a bakery, they also have a spacious lunch counter and several tables where they serve up all your standard Mexican antojitos, as well as American-style breakfasts.
 (Oh, and if you’re looking to feast on roast suckling pig some weekend, you can place an order in advance and pick it up from them before your guests arrive.)

 Cold and wet as I was, there was one clear choice on the menu: pozole ($7.50), or pork and hominy soup.
-My heart sank a little when I was first served a tostada smeared with runny beans and piled high with lettuce, queso fresco and crema.
+My heart sank a little when I was first served a tostada smeared with runny beans and piled high with lettuce, powdered cheese and crema.
 No, no, no, no, no, no, no!
 I’ve run into that presentation before around Brooklyn, and it violates my strong understanding of how pozole is supposed to be served, based on extensive research at one restaurant in the Rogers Park neighborhood of Chicago.

 Besides the gooped-up tostada, my pozole came with just chopped onion, half a lime, and a little dish of brick-red chile oil.
 My heart sank further when I saw that the broth was neither green (my favorite) nor red, but beige.